tetranz/select2entity-bundle/README.md

 The project was inspired by [lifo/typeahead-bundle](https://github.com/lifo101/typeahead-bundle) which uses the Typeahead component in Bootstrap 2 to provide similar functionality.
 Select2Entity can be used anywhere Select2 can be installed, including Bootstrap 3.

+Thanks to @ismailbaskin we now have Select2 version 4 compatibility.

 ##Screenshots##

 This is a form with a single selection field list expanded.